-Like my oversize Christmas wreath, I’ve been wanting to make one of these Christmas signs for ages.
+I’ve been wanting to make one of these Christmas signs for ages.
 Wooden signs are honestly one of my favourite things about farmhouse decor.
-Combine that with my almost neurotic love for Christmas decorating and, well, you might understand why Christmas wooden signs are basically my crack.
+Combine that with my almost neurotic love for Christmas decorating and, well, you might understand why I’m a little bit addicted to Christmas signs.

 - A cutting machine.
 I used a Cricut Explore Air 2.